 The scope of our audit was influenced by our application of materiality.
 We set certain quantitative thresholds for materiality.
-These, together with gualitative considerations, helped us to determine the scope of our audit and the nature, timing and extent of our audit procedures on the individual financial statement line items and disclosures and in evaluating the effect of misstatements, both individually and in aggregate on the financial statements as a whole.
+These, together with qualitative considerations, helped us to determine the scope of our audit and the nature, timing and extent of our audit procedures on the individual financial statement line items and disclosures and in evaluating the effect of misstatements, both individually and in aggregate on the financial statements as a whole.

-Based on our professional judgement, we determined material
+Based on our professional judgement, we determined materiality for the financial statements as a whole as follows:

-Financial statements - group Financial statements - company Overall materiality £317,800 (2021: £305,000) £286,000 (2021: £322,600) How we determined it 1% of total revenue.
+Financial statements - group Financial statements - company Overall materiality £317,800 (2021: £305,000). £286,000 (2021: £322,600).
+How we determined it 1% of total revenue.
 1% of total assets capped at for the purpose of the group audit.
 Rationale for benchmark applied We have applied this benchmark as a generally accepted auditing practice for Group's at the growth stage and based on what management deems to be a key performance indicator.
 We believe that total assets is the primary measure used by the shareholders in assessing the performance of the company, and is a generally accepted benchmark.
 The value is capped for the purpose of the group audit.